 Bariloche is sometimes described as Patagonia's answer to the Alps.
-On the edge of the beautiful Lago Nahuel Huapi this town is ski capital in the winter and in the summer a base for hiking, kayking, mountain biking, horse riding and whitewater rafting.
+On the edge of the beautiful Lago Nahuel Huapi, this town is a ski capital in the winter and in the summer a base for hiking, kayking, mountain biking, horse riding and whitewater rafting.

 The great white wilderness, accessible via adventure cruises of 8 days plus from Ushuaia, is a once in a lifetime dream for every adventure traveller.
 This is a unique chance to see an array of wildlife and step onto the earth's most remote continent.

 About Antarctica >>

 Argentine Patagonia runs from the Rio Colorado (over 500km south of Buenos Aires) all the way down to Tierra del Fuego.
 Its spans over 1,000 miles from north to south and includes the provinces of Neuquen, Rio Negro, Chubut, Santa Cruz and Tierra del Fuego.
 For more info see our guide to Patagonia Argentina.

 Here are some of the other key places to see in Patagonia Argentina:

 - San Martin de Los Andes and Junin de Los Andes